AlexandreFournel/modbat/bin/WEKA/README.md

 # Programs for analysis Log Err for Modbat Files.

-Here is available severals program to analyse Log Errors Modbat files.
+Here is available severals program to analyse files.
+This project could be adaptable to others projects.

-All these python programs and the shell executable file are managed by main.py program.
+The main.py Python program is managing, and supervising all the others programs.

 Python version used : Python 3.6.5 :: Anaconda, Inc.
 WEKA version used : 3.8.3